-I was awoken by the sound of her playing Beethoven on the piano after her first student for the day left.
-I went next door and asked her to play me a Chopin piece, and she gracefully obliged.
-I barely noticed the subtlest of mistakes, as this angelic figure’s hands danced on the keys…
+I awoke to the sound of her playing Beethoven after her first piano student for the day left.
+I went next door and asked her to play me a Chopin piece.
+She gracefully obliged.
+Her angelic figure rocked back and forth, as her fingers danced on the keys…

 She made me want to stay.
 She really did.
 The last few notes were still ringing in my head, but it was time to leave Perth.